emacs-mirror/emacs/mps/readme.txt

     mps_message_get the resulting messages could corrupt the MPS message queue;
-  - a corrupted message queue could cause an assert, incorrect behaviour, or an infinite loop, when getting or deleting messages, or when calling mps_arena_destroy;
+  - a corrupted message queue could cause an assert, incorrect behaviour, or an infinite loop, when getting or discarding messages, or when calling mps_arena_destroy;
   - also, the _gc_start message could change while the client read it, and the message for a new GC start could be silently skipped.